Kentrell Barkley: Singapore Slingers

 On October 26, the Singapore Slingers of the ASEAN Basketball League announced the signing of Barkley.
 Barkley averaged 26 points, 10.8 rebounds, 6 assists, and 2.3 steals per game in the 2023 ABL Invitational Tournament, winning the scoring title.

 Saigon Heat

 In June 2023, Barkley joined the Saigon Heat to compete in the Vietnam Basketball Association (VBA).
-On June 10, Barkley scored 28 points, 16 rebounds, and 10 assists in his VBA debut, becoming the eighth player in VBA to complete the triple triple.
+On June 10, Barkley scored 28 points, 16 rebounds, and 10 assists in his VBA debut, becoming the eighth player in VBA to complete the triple-double.
 On June 18, Barkley once again posted a three-point performance of 24 points, 16 rebounds, and 10 assists, and was named Most Valuable Player.

 Kesatria Bengawan Solo

-On 17 December 2023, Barkley joins newly contested team Kesatria Bengawan Solo of the Indonesian Basketball League (IBL).
+On December 17, 2023, Barkley joins newly contested team Kesatria Bengawan Solo of the Indonesian Basketball League (IBL).
 On April 20, Barkley scored his season high of 40 points in a win against Amartha Hangtuah.

+Blackwater Bossing

+On June 17, 2026, the Blackwater Bossing tapped the services of Barkley as its import for the 2026 PBA Governors' Cup.
+In his PBA debut, Barkley notched a triple-double after recording 29 points, 15 rebounds, and 10 assists in a 131–108 victory over the Rain or Shine Elasto Painters.